 Here is some great news for all you beer connoisseurs out there.
 Carlsberg has launched Vintage No. 2, the second brew in its Vintage trilogy.
-This exquisite brew will be sold at €270 ($363) per bottle making it one of the most expensive beers in the world.
+This exquisite brew will be sold at €270 ($363) per bottle, making it one of the world’s most expensive beers.
 The Vintage No. 2 is created in partnership with the controversial Chilean born artist Marco Evaristti.
-And every bottle will bear a symbol of this collaboration in the form of a hand stenciled lithographic print made by Evaristti labeled on each bottle.
+And every bottle will bear a symbol of this collaboration in the form of a hand-stenciled lithographic print made by Evaristti labeled on each bottle.
 Five different prints are designed for each of the beers, with the elephant as the recurring motif.
-Only 125 items of each has been made, making the Vintage No. 2 a collector’s item.
+Only 125 items of each have been made, making the Vintage No. 2 a collector’s item.

 The brew was matured in J.C.
-Jacobsen’s original crypt-like cellar from 1847 where it has been stored in French oak casks for 100 days.
-The beer boasts of a jet-black color and espresso-like foam, revealing flavors of vanilla and cocoa/mocha.
-The aroma contains hints of tar and ropes, which come from the peatsmoked Scottish malt, transported from Scotland just for this brew.
-Best served at a temperature of 15-20°C, Vintage No. 2 can be paired with oysters, shellfish, Parma ham and cheese as well as some chocolate and crème brûlée.
+Jacobsen’s original crypt-like cellar from 1847, where it has been stored in French oak casks for 100 days.
+The beer boasts of a jet-black color and espresso-like foam, revealing vanilla and cocoa/mocha flavors.
+The aroma contains hints of tar and ropes, which come from the peat-smoked Scottish malt, transported from Scotland just for this brew.
+Best served at a temperature of 15-20°C, Vintage No. 2 can be paired with oysters, shellfish, Parma ham, and cheese as well as some chocolate and crème brûlée.
 The expiration date for the Vintage No. 2 is 2059 (the same year that Carlsberg Elephant beer celebrates its 100th anniversary).

-Vintage No. 2 is available in a limited batch of 600 bottles exclusively from the Carlsberg Visitors Centre in Valby, Copenhagen and in five upscale Copenhagen restaurants: Noma, NIMB, Premisse, Kong Hans and The Paul.
-It is also available online at www.carlsberg.dk via the e-shop.
+Vintage No. 2 is available in a limited batch of 600 bottles exclusively from the Carlsberg Visitors Centre in Valby, Copenhagen, and five upscale Copenhagen restaurants: Noma, NIMB, Premise, Kong Hans, and The Paul.
+It is also available online at www.carlsberg.DK via the e-shop.